+Paragraph 21

+Contracting Parties and CNCPs, as port States, shall, subject to their national laws, facilitate access to their ports on a case-by-case basis to reefer vessels, supply vessels and vessels fishing for Trachurus murphyi in accordance with this CMM.
+Contracting Parties and CNCPs shall implement measures to verify catches of Trachurus murphyi caught in the Convention Area that are landed or transhipped in its ports.….

+This paragraph is assessed below as part of the section on CMM 07-2017 (Port Inspections).

-Paragraph 22:
+Paragraph 22

-Until the Commission adopts an Observer Programme in accordance with Article 28 of the Convention, all Members and CNCPs participating in the Trachurus murphyi fishery shall ensure a minimum of 10 % scientific observer coverage of trips for vessels flying their flag and ensure that such observers collect and report data as described in the SPRFMO Data Standards CMM 2.02.
+Until the Commission adopts an Observer Programme in accordance with Article 28 of the Convention, all Members and CNCPs participating in the Trachurus murphyi fishery shall ensure a minimum of 10 % scientific observer coverage of trips for vessels flying their flag and ensure that such observers collect and report data as described in CMM 02-2018 (Data standards).
 In the case of the flagged vessels of a Member or CNCP undertaking no more than 2 trips in total, the 10% observer coverage shall be calculated by reference to active fishing days for trawlers and sets for purse seine vessels.

-Secretariat Assessment of Compliance

-Secretariat’s assessment of compliance.

-If the Secretariat is not able to assess compliance with this paragraph at the time of producing this report, Members and CNCPs may need to provide additional information.

-Member Comments on Potential Compliance Issues